In fact, it was really the only thing that I knew about Konya when I decided to go there, during my travel across Turkey last year.

 ŞERAFETTIN MOSQUE (1636)

-I mentioned the Şerafettin Mosque in my previous post.
-That’s because, behind the mosque, there is the Şerafettin Tomb, the Seljuk era mausoleum.
+I mentioned this mosque in my previous post.
+That’s because behind the mosque you can see the Şerafettin Tomb, the Seljuk era mausoleum.
 Sheikh Şerafettin built the original mosque in the 12th century.
 But as that old mosque became damaged over time, Ottomans constructed a new one in 1636.

-Unfortunately, they were restoring this mosque and with scaffolding both outside and inside, I couldn’t really see much.
-In other words, I didn’t get the chance to see this religious temple in its full glory when I was there.
+Unfortunately, they were restoring this mosque and, with scaffolding outside and inside, I couldn’t really see much.
+In other words, I didn’t get the chance to see this religious temple in its full glory.

 KADI HACI ALI EFENDI DARU’L KURRASI